GregTrevellick/AutoFindReplace/README.md

 <!--COPY END FOR VS GALLERY-->

 ## Contribute
-Contributions to this project are welcome.
+Contributions to this project are welcome by raising an [Issue](https://github.com/GregTrevellick/AutoFindReplace/issues) or submitting a [Pull Request](https://github.com/GregTrevellick/AutoFindReplace/pulls).

-To that end a zip file containing the sample JoePublic.Sln file has been made available [here](https://github.com/GregTrevellick/AutoFindReplace/blob/master/JoePublic.zip).
+A zip file containing the sample JoePublic.Sln (used for sample screen shots) has been made available [here](https://github.com/GregTrevellick/AutoFindReplace/blob/master/JoePublic.zip).

-Additionally the rules specified in the example screen shots above can be implemented locally by setting the 'applyTestRules' property of [RulesHelper.cs](https://github.com/GregTrevellick/AutoFindReplace/blob/master/AutoFindReplace/Helpers/RulesHelper.cs) to 'true'.
+The rules specified in the example screen shots above can be implemented locally by setting the 'applyTestRules' property of [RulesHelper.cs](https://github.com/GregTrevellick/AutoFindReplace/blob/master/AutoFindReplace/Helpers/RulesHelper.cs) to 'true'.

-For cloning and building this project yourself, make sure to install the [Extensibility Tools 2015](https://visualstudiogallery.msdn.microsoft.com/ab39a092-1343-46e2-b0f1-6a3f91155aa6) extension for Visual Studio which enables some features used by this project.

 ## License
 [MIT](/LICENSE.txt)